PT was born at the BC Wildlife Park in 2001.

 Bison are completely herbivorous grazing animals, primarily consuming grass and sedges.

 Plains bison once ranged from the Gulf of Mexico to the Appalachians, and north into the Great Plains.
+Wood bison could be found across forests of Alaska, the Yukon, and British Columbia.
+Today, only small populations remain.

 Cloud was born at the Calgary Zoo in May 2014 and transferred to the BC Wildlife Park in November 2014.